infobip-community/infobip-api-python-sdk/README.md

       "notifyUrl": "https://www.example.com/whatsapp"
     }
 )
-print(response)
 ```
 ## Testing
-To run tests position yourself in the project's root while your virual environment
+To run tests position yourself in the project's root while your virtual environment
 is active and run:
 ```
 python -m pytest